Catalog Student Must Follow

 Note: For policy on weekend classes, see the catalog section on weekend classes.

 CR/NC = Credit/No Credit.
-A grade of “CR,” Credit, indicates that a student has successfully fulfilled all the requirements of a course.
-Courses outside the major/minor may be taken for the Credit/No Credit option with the written approval of the instructor and the major advisor.
+A grade of “CR,” Credit, indicates that a student has successfully fulfilled all the requirements of a course with a grade of A, B, or C. Courses outside the major/minor may be taken for the Credit/No Credit option with the written approval of the instructor and the major advisor.
 Forms for this grading option are available in the Registration and Student Records Office.
 For semester-long courses, this option must be contracted with the instructor during the first week of the course.
 For a course that meets once, this grading option must be contracted prior to the beginning of the course.
 For a non-semester-long course that meets more than once, this grading option must be contracted prior to the second meeting of the course.
 Departments and programs may specify certain courses which may not be taken for this grading option.
 A department may require designated courses in the major to be graded Credit/No Credit.
 A student may choose up to twelve credit hours for this grading option excluding those hours designated by the department as Credit/No Credit.

 I = Incomplete.
 Incomplete grades are only issued at the instructor’s discretion due to extenuating circumstances.
 Coursework required for a grade must be completed and a final grade received in the Registration and Student Records Office within six weeks after the last day of the course unless a different time is stipulated by the instructor; if not, the grade of Incomplete will be changed to an “F.” The date for completed coursework must be included on the Incomplete Grade Contract and a copy provided to the student.
 The form must also include the work required to be completed by the student.
 All assigned incomplete grades must have a Contract for an Incomplete Grade Form completed and submitted by the instructor to the Registration and Student Records Office within one week of grade entry through MyAU.
 If the student and instructor wish to extend the original due date for the work to be completed, that extension must be submitted in writing by the instructor to the Registration and Student Records Office.
 If the time-frame will extend beyond six weeks after the last day of the course (not counting summer term), the extension must be approved by the Academic Affairs Office.
 The Contract for an Incomplete Grade Form can be obtained in the Registration and Student Records Office.